 Why we built ReineiraOS

-Bitcoin and Ethereum gave money its TCP — a reliable settlement transport.
-Blocks confirm, funds move, you can build on top.
+Bitcoin and Ethereum gave money a reliable settlement transport.
+Blocks confirm, funds move, and teams can build on top.

 But that is all they give you: the ability to transfer.

-They do not guarantee that the goods arrived.
-They do not protect you when something goes wrong.
+They do not verify that the goods arrived.
+They do not define recourse when something goes wrong.
 They do not encrypt what you bought, or from whom.
 The blockchain confirms the funds moved.
 It does not confirm the goods did.

 That is roughly 1983 for the internet.
 The pipes work.
 But pipes alone never made commerce possible.